osmlab/learnoverpass/README.md

 The mentor for this project is none other than Martin Raifer (@tyr_asd), responsible for the excellent [Overpass Turbo](http://overpass-turbo.eu).

-Weekly writeups on the project will be posted every wednesday on Arian's [blog](http://arianv.com/series/gsoc-2015/).
+Weekly writeups on the project were posted on Arian's [blog](http://arianv.com/series/gsoc-2015/).
 Arian (@secretmapper) is the GSOC student for this project.